brunetto/cv/index.md

 # Brunetto Ziosi
 ## About me

 Passionate Go developer.
-Worked with Python, PHP and Fortran.
+PhD in AstrophysicsWorked with Python, PHP and Fortran.
 Love data telling stories and the beauty of visual narration.
 Like simplicity, sharing and collaboration.<br/>
 Constantly improving, prompted by curiosity, triggered by problem solving.